Job board code starter for BCMS and Nuxt

 }

-So we can now pass milliseconds to formattedDate in our template.
+So you can now pass milliseconds to formattedDate in your template.

 <h5 class="job-date">{{ formattedDate(opening.createdAt) }}</h5>